Berkeley-CS61B/website-sp24/labs/lab01/mac.md

     git --version
     ```

-    You have successfully installed git and gh if this command returns a valid version
+    You have successfully installed git if this command returns a valid version
     number and does not fail.

     The command should succeed and show version 17 (or newer).
 If the installation is good,